andernoo/AnooDrop/README.md

 # AnooDrop

-TODO:
+###TODO:

--Add a login form and save details (encrypt password) -add more words to the filename list
+- Add a login form and save details (encrypt password)

+- Add more words to the filename list